Raft house is typically floating wooden or bamboo huts built sitting atop of lakes is a very common lodging option in Thailand.

 Having no light helps to not attract bugs and animals into your sleeping domain at night.

 The restaurant or canteen and toilets are a short walk away.
-Maybe 50 meters depending on which units you’re occupying.
+Maybe 50 meters depending on which unit you’re occupying.
 Bring sandals or shoes that are okay to get wet and offers reasonable grip as you’ll be traversing narrow planks, bamboo bridges and stone steps that are sometimes wet.

 The floating canteen is a nice place to hangout and often dishes out delicious Thai meals.